 This topic includes both 2D and 3D figures such as spheres, cubes, cuboids, cylinders, and cones.
 You can typically expect at least one mensuration question in the CAT exam.

-To boost your preparation, check out Toprankers Free CAT Mensuration Questions, which come with detailed solutions to help you improve your score.
+To boost your preparation, check out Toprankers Free CAT Mensuration Questions with solutions PDF to help you improve your CAT score.

-Mensuration questions in the CAT exam typically cover various geometric shapes and their properties, such as:
+Mensuration questions for CAT exam typically cover various geometric shapes and their properties, such as:

 2D Figures: